BNSC1/android-notes/README.md

 `StateFlow` vs `SharedFlow`: Data rendered by the `StateFlow` (Text Composable) gets preserved after rotation.
 On the other hand, when using `SharedFlow`, the `Toast` does not get shown again after screen rotation. `StateFlow` supports `StateFlow.value`, but does not collect repeated values, does not support replaying beyond the latest value, and requires an initial value.

+`callbackFlow`: turns a callback listener into a Flow

+- `trySend()`: posts callback data to Flow

+- `awaitClose()`: unregister the callback listener when the Flow is closed

 Flow functions:

 - `transform()`: can emit arbitrary values many times